Sora Isn't the Problem: It's the Mirror

 The Real Problem

-Here's the insight: lying used to have a cost.
-If you wanted to fabricate video evidence, you had to work.
+Lying used to have a cost.
+Fabricating video evidence meant work.
 Film it.
 Edit it.
 Make it convincing.
 That work was friction.
-Friction meant there was a penalty for lying—time, effort, risk of being caught in the production.
+Friction penalized lying with time, effort, and risk of exposure.

 Sora removes that penalty entirely.

 Now you prompt an AI.
-You want a fake historical event?
+Fake historical event?
 Seconds.
 Celebrity deepfake?
 Done.
 False testimony on video?
 Trivial.
-The cost of lying just collapsed to zero.
-It's now easier to fabricate than to capture reality.
+Fabricating is now easier than capturing reality.

 Why This Breaks the System

-Social media has always optimized for engagement over truth.
-But engagement-over-truth only works if truth is expensive enough to be selective.
+Social media optimizes for engagement over truth.
+That only works if truth is expensive enough to be selective.
 You can't put everything on the feed.
-You have to choose.

 With friction, lying is selective.
-You lie when it matters, when the payoff justifies the work.
-The system survives because most content is still just... regular stuff.
+You lie when the payoff justifies the work.
+The system survives because most content is still regular stuff.
 People sharing their lives.
-Creators doing legitimate work.
+Creators doing real work.

 Sora removes that selection.
-Now lying is free.
-So the system optimizes: if truth and lies cost the same to produce, and if engagement cares about neither, then the algorithm picks based on one thing: what keeps you scrolling?
+Lying is free.
+Truth and lies cost the same to produce.
+Engagement cares about neither.
+The algorithm picks based on one thing: what keeps you scrolling?

-The answer isn't truth.
-It's novelty.
+Not truth.
+Novelty.
 Spectacle.
 Uncanniness.
-Deepfakes of celebrities doing weird things are more engaging than someone filming their actual day.
+Deepfakes of celebrities doing weird things beat someone filming their actual day.

-Once friction is gone, the system must fill the feed with fabrication.
+The system must fill the feed with fabrication.
 Not because creators are evil.
-But because the incentives make fabrication cheaper than reality.
+The incentives make fabrication cheaper than reality.

 What This Looks Like

 Echo chambers accelerate.
 TikTok already concentrates algorithmic curation into bubbles.
-Sora makes that bubble self-reinforcing: same IP, same memes, same likenesses, generated infinitely.
-Homogeneity at scale.
+Sora makes those bubbles self-reinforcing: same IP, same memes, same likenesses, generated infinitely.
 The machine feeding itself.

 Truth becomes optional.
 Audiences stop sorting by "real vs. fake" and start sorting by "entertaining vs. dull."
-The Verge reported getting trapped in scroll loops of deepfaked celebrities and fabricated moments—even knowing they were AI.
+The Verge reported getting trapped in scroll loops of deepfaked celebrities and fabricated moments — even knowing they were AI.
 The uncanniness is the feature.
-Plausibility doesn't require proof anymore.

 The Epiphany

-Here's what hit me: Sora isn't breaking social media.
-It's just making visible what was always there.
+Sora isn't breaking social media.
+It's making visible what was always there.

 We built platforms optimized for engagement.
-Then we added algorithms designed to concentrate attention.
-Then we added infinite scroll and habit-forming UI.
-Then we added unlimited content generation via AI.
+Added algorithms to concentrate attention.
+Added infinite scroll and habit-forming UI.
+Added unlimited content generation via AI.

 At each step, we told ourselves it was fine.
 "Engagement metrics are just incentives."
 "Echo chambers are just efficiency."
 "Disinformation is a problem we'll solve later."